Manheim, Pennsylvania

 Manheim is a borough in Lancaster County, Pennsylvania, United States.
 The population was 5,064 at the 2020 census.
 The borough was named after Kerpen-Manheim, Germany.

 History

-Manheim was laid out by Henry William Stiegel in 1762 on a land tract in Rapho Township, though it wasn't incorporated until 1838.
+Manheim was laid out by Henry William Stiegel in 1762 on a land tract in Rapho Township, though it was only incorporated in 1838.
 He set out to build an industrial empire and founded the Manheim Glassworks.
 After financial failure, he was forced to sell the development in 1775.
 After several failed attempts at resurrecting the glassworks, it closed in 1780.

 The first railroad train came into Manheim on January 1, 1862, with the completion of the first division of the Columbia and Reading Railroad.
 In 1884, another forward step was the laying of water pipes and the beginning of service by the Manheim Electric Company, which set up a plant in Bomberger's Mill at the end of Mill Street.

 Geography

 Manheim is in northern Lancaster County, along Pennsylvania Route 72 (Main Street), 11 mi northwest of Lancaster, the county seat, and 13 mi south of Lebanon.
 Pennsylvania Route 772 also passes through the borough, leading east 5 mi to Lititz and southwest 7 mi to Mount Joy.
 Manheim is bordered to the west by Rapho Township and to the east by Penn Township.

 According to the United States Census Bureau, the borough has a total area of 3.6 km2, of which 0.04 sqkm, or 1.24%, are water.
 Chiques Creek, a southwest-flowing tributary of the Susquehanna River, forms the eastern boundary of the borough.

 Manheim has a hot-summer humid continental climate (Dfa) and average monthly temperatures range from 30.2 °F in January to 74.9 °F in July.
 The local hardiness zone is 6b.